SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 System operation is a set of pre-defined operation offering support for handling browser or scenarios.

-Attention: Some of the features may not be avaialbe until next update.

 How to Use System Operations?
 ---